klixor123/DSP_lab_ws2425/README.md

 1. Build the executable
 1. Debug the program

-- open the built-in Serial Monitor with the correct COM port before starting debugging or running the program to receive strings transferred via UART
+- open the VS Code built-in Serial Port Monitor with the correct COM port to receive messages sent via debug_print()